 Incorporating intelligent functionality and using the latest tools and software that are now available, is a great first step towards getting your website working hard for you.

-A great website……will focus on the site visitor not the company.
+A great website focuses on the site visitor, not the company.

-To generate leads your website needs to be structured in a way that puts the website visitor at its centre, not the company.
+To generate leads your website needs to be structured in a way that puts the website visitor at its center, not the company.